Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Abstract

 \section{Abstract}

-{The probabilistic interpretation of Canonical Correlation Analysis (CCA) for learning low-dimensional real vectors, called as latent variables, has been exploited immensely in various fields.
-This study takes a step further by demonstrating the potential of CCA in discovering a latent state that captures the contextual information within the textual data under a two-view setting.
-The interpretation of CCA discussed in this study utilizes the multi-view nature of textual data, i.e. the consecutive sentences in a document or turns in a dyadic conversation, and has a strong theoretical foundation.
+{Canonical Correlation Analysis (CCA) has been exploited immensely for learning latent representations in various fields.
+This study takes a step further by demonstrating the potential of CCA in identifying Elementary Discourse Units(EDUs) that captures the latent information within the textual data.
+The probabilistic interpretation of CCA discussed in this study utilizes the two-view nature of textual data, i.e. the consecutive sentences in a document or turns in a dyadic conversation, and has a strong theoretical foundation.

-Furthermore, this study proposes a model using CCA to perform the Automatic Short Answer Grading (ASAG) task.
-The empirical analysis confirms that the proposed model delivers competitive results and can even beat various sophisticated supervised techniques.
-The model is simple, linear, and adaptable and should be used as the baseline especially when labeled training data is scarce or nonexistent.}
+Furthermore, this study proposes a model for Elementary Discourse Unit(EDU) segmentation that discovers EDUs in textual data without any supervision.
+To validate the model, the EDUs are utilized as textual unit for content selection in textual similarity task.
+Empirical results on Semantic Textual Similarity(STSB) and Mohler datasets confirm that, despite represented as a unigram, the EDUs deliver competitive results and can even beat various sophisticated supervised techniques.
+The model is simple, linear, adaptable and language independent making it an ideal baseline particularly when labeled training data is scarce or nonexistent.}